ShreyaSvt-00/Anime-sion/README.md

 # Anime-sion

-Add images of your choice in the ./images folder and have fun playing around ;)
+Add images of your choice in the ./images(jpg format) folder and have fun playing around ;)